AEM001/Edge-Cloud-Speculative-Decoding/README.md

 # Edge-Cloud Speculative Decoding

-Research system measuring the effect of network latency and bandwidth on speculative decoding when the draft and verify models are physically separated.
+Research system for edge-cloud speculative decoding when the draft and verify models are physically separated.

 A small draft model runs on the **edge device** (GPU 1); a large verify model runs on the **cloud server** (GPU 0).
-Network conditions are simulated with a calibrated throttle wrapper so every method sees identical link parameters.
+The current quick experiment is fixed to the `good` network profile and compares direct generation against the tree async method.

 ---

 ## Hardware

 ```
-GPU 0 (RTX 3090)  →  cloud / verify server   Qwen2.5-32B-Instruct-AWQ
+GPU 0 (RTX 3090)  →  cloud / verify server   Qwen2.5-14B-Instruct-AWQ
 GPU 1 (RTX 3090)  →  edge  / draft model     Qwen2.5-1.5B-Instruct-AWQ
 ```